voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

     dataset = fo.Dataset()
     dataset.add_sample(sample)

-    # Samples are singletons
+    # Samples are singletons, so we reload so `sample` will contain values as
+    # loaded from the database
     dataset.reload()

     sample.creation_date.tzinfo  # None

-By default, when you access a datetime field of a sample in a dataset, it is retrieved as a naive `datetime` instance in UTC format.
+By default, when you access a datetime field of a sample in a dataset, it is retrieved as a naive `datetime` instance expressed in UTC format.

-However, if you prefer you can :ref:`configure FiftyOne <configuring-timezone>` to load datetime fields as timezone-aware `datetime` instances in a timezone of your choice.
+However, if you prefer, you can
+:ref:`configure FiftyOne <configuring-timezone>` to load datetime fields as timezone-aware `datetime` instances in a timezone of your choice.

 .. warning::